Economy of Guinea: Mining

 In 2019, the country was the world's 3rd largest producer of bauxite.

 Bauxite mining and alumina production provide about 80% of Guinea's foreign exchange.
 Several U.S. companies are active in this sector.
 Diamonds and gold also are mined and exported on a large scale, providing additional foreign exchange.
 Concession agreements have been signed for future exploitation of Guinea's extensive iron ore deposits.

 Guinea is richly endowed with minerals, possessing an estimated one-third of the world's proven reserves of bauxite, more than 1.8 billion metric tons (MT) (2.0 billion short tons) of high-grade iron ore, significant diamond and gold deposits, and undetermined quantities of uranium.

 Lately, with the increase of alumina demand from the booming economy of China, there is a renew interest in Guinea riches.
 The consortium Alcan and Alcoa, partner with the Guinean government in the CBG mining in north western Guinea, have announced the feasibility study for the construction of a 1 million TPa alumina smelter.
 This comes with a similar project from Canadian start-up Global Alumina trying to come with a 2 billion dollar alumina plant in the same region.
 As of April 2005, the National Assembly of Guinea has not ratified Global's project.

-Revenue from bauxite mining is expected to fall significantly in 2010 due mainly to the world economic situation.
+Revenue from bauxite mining fell significantly during the Great Recession, but has since rebounded significantly due to increased demand from China.